Walmart ESD and EDD

 EDD is the date the shipped order must reach the customer.
-This is the same date shown to the customer on the Item Page page and at checkout.
-If the first delivery attempt takes place on or before the EDD, the order is considered “delivered on-time”.
+This is the same date shown to the customer on the Item Page and at checkout.
+If the first delivery attempt occurs on or before the EDD, the order is considered “delivered on-time.”
 EDD is assigned by adding the maximum transit time for a given method and region to the ESD.

-The examples below illustrate the ESD and EDD based on the following shipping settings:
+The example below illustrates ESD and EDD based on the following shipping settings: